Blockchain technologies comparison and selection algorithm

 Development characteristics

-Developing a decent raw cryptocurrency platform could be a hard time without a group of experts with a few years of experience in any of the statically typed languages (C/C++, Rust, Java, Go) and in-depth knowledge of all the blockchain insides.
-Moreover, this process might take at least 9–10 month to get a first working prototype.
-But as soon as you pulled the first version out you are in control of any part of your system.
-Contrary to that, a simple smart-contract can be built in a week or two and doesn’t require so much expertise in the blockchain area, however, this is compensated by the lack of bullet-proof stability and dependency on the platform.
+Developing a decent raw cryptocurrency platform could be a hard time without a group of experts with a few years of experience in any of the statically typed languages (C/C++, Rust, Java, Go) and in-depth knowledge of all the blockchain inside.
+Moreover, this process might take at least 9–10 months to get a first working prototype.
+But as soon as you pull the first version out, you are in control of any part of your system.
+Contrary to that, a simple smart contract can be built in a week or two and doesn’t require so much expertise in the blockchain area.
+However, this is compensated by the lack of bullet-proof stability and dependency on the platform.
 Permissioned blockchain systems appear as a hybrid of two previous categories.
-Having a lot of tools packed inside a framework it is a great choice for any platform that aims to be more or less independent and easy to develop.
+Having a lot of tools packed inside a framework, it is a great choice for any platform that aims to be more or less independent and easy to develop.

 Winner: Draw